How Much Does an Asphalt Driveway Cost?

 Asphalt driveway costs can vary due to the type of asphalt used.
 Most asphalt driveways use a hot mix that contains some recycled content.
 There are other options, and they will have different pricing per square foot.

-Stamped asphalt costs $12 to $17 per square foot.
-If you need only the topcoat, it runs about $5 to $10 per square foot.
-Asphalt in a unique shape adds interest to your property, and it should be sealed to keep it in good condition.
+A stamped asphalt driveway costs $12 to $17 per square foot.
+If only the topcoat is needed, it runs about $5 to $10 per square foot.
+Asphalt in a unique shape adds interest to a property, and it should be sealed to keep it in good condition.

-A damaged or old driveway can reduce the curb appeal of your home and become a safety issue.
-Here are some signs that you need a new asphalt driveway.
+A damaged or old driveway can reduce the curb appeal of a home and become a safety issue.
+There are several common signs that may signal to a homeowner that it’s time to install a new asphalt driveway.

 Cracks, Buckling, Warping, and Crumbling